Asymptotic Analysis on Binned Likelihood and Neutrino Floor: Introduction

-There appears to be some unresolved issues for determining the neutrino floor: i) the statistic methodology for the discovery limit lacks further investigation; ii) the speed of calculating the neutrino floor is still a bottleneck and the algorithm stability needs to be improved; iii) Asimov dataset can not resolve cases that some specific degrees of freedom (DOFs) such as astrophysical uncertainties are considered, and iv) MC pseudo-experiments increasingly cost time when more parameters are considered.
+There appears to be some unresolved issues for determining the neutrino floor: i) the statistic methodology for the discovery limit lacks further investigation; ii) \zblb{the calculation of the neutrino floor necessitates substantial computational resources, and enhancing the stability of the algorithm is imperative}; iii) Asimov dataset can not resolve cases that some specific degrees of freedom (DOFs) such as astrophysical uncertainties are considered, and iv) MC pseudo-experiments increasingly cost time when more parameters are considered.
 Thus, in this paper, we infer the asymptotic behaviour of the profile binned likelihood ratio test statistic (PBLRTS) where the likelihood is constructed by different variables.
 The similar case, where the likelihood is constructed by variables following the same distribution, has been worked out~\cite{Wilks:1938dza,Wald1943TestsOS}.
-Subsequently, we propose two new methods to achieve the asymptotic result: i) Asymptotic-Analytic method which provides analytic results for large statistics, is general for more extra nuisance parameters and affords a way to determine the most relevant parameters in the statistical analysis; and ii) Quasi-Asimov dataset analogous with but faster than Asimov dataset method.
-By applying our methods to the neutrino floor, we significantly accelerate the computation procedure used in previous literature, and handle the case when a specific DOF from the astrophysical uncertainty is considered, which can not be addressed by Asimov dataset.
-Moreover, the most relevant parameters from neutrino fluxes can be obtained by Asymptotic-Analytic method, so that MC pseudo-experiments can be boosted by neglecting non-dominant contributions from neutrino sources.
+Subsequently, we propose two new methods to achieve the asymptotic result: i) Asymptotic-Analytic method which provides analytic results for large statistics, is general for more extra nuisance parameters and affords a way to determine the most relevant parameters in the statistical analysis; and ii) Quasi-Asimov dataset analogous with but faster than Asimov dataset method. \zblb{By applying our methods to the neutrino floor, we significantly accelerate the computation procedure used in previous literature, investigate the neutrino fog taking into account the uncertainty of the weak mixing angle, and handle the case when a specific DOF from the astrophysical uncertainty is considered, which can not be addressed by Asimov dataset.} Moreover, the most relevant parameters from neutrino fluxes can be obtained by Asymptotic-Analytic method, so that MC pseudo-experiments can be boosted by neglecting non-dominant contributions from neutrino sources.
 Furthermore, our proposed methods are not only applicable for the neutrino floor and fog~\cite{OHare:2020lva,AristizabalSierra:2021kht,OHare:2021utq}, but also might be feasible in searching for the bump of the diffuse flux of high-energy cosmic neutrinos in IceCube~\cite{Fiorillo:2022rft}, studying the impact of DM on DSNB in Hyper-Kamiokande experiment~\cite{Bell:2022ycf}, detecting time-varying DM signals with Paleo-Detectors~\cite{Baum:2021chx} and analyzing the daily modulation on dark photon~\cite{Caputo:2021eaa}.